 They say words are only 7% of communication.
 Your tone, the energy of behind those words, your body language, facial expressions are the remainder 93%.
 Of course if you combine that with other graphics, charts, visual communication objects that accompany your message, your message can become even more powerful.
 That is why video is important.
 Especially, as a business communication tool.

-That is why we are launching SolarAcademy today.
+That is why we are launching SolarAcademy.
 I intend SolarAcademy to host lots of content (and hopefully much of it in video format) initially on solar and advanced energy technologies.
-We intend SolarAcademy content to come not only from us (CvicSolar) but also from others in the industry – our vendors’ (leading manufacturers of solar equipment), our customers, financing providers, solar sales and marketing service providers, even our competitors.
+We intend SolarAcademy content to come from all players in the industry – leading manufacturers of solar equipment, installers, financing providers, solar sales and marketing service providers.

 The mission of SolarAcademy will be to accelerate the healing of our planet by accelerating the flow of knowledge between the various nodes of the solar industry and most importantly to the millions of property owners, users of energy (essentially everyone in the planet, including home owners, commercial and industrial property owners) to accelerate the transition of their buildings (and vehicles) to run on clean energy instead of fossil fuels.